WadeNaughton/Enigma/README.md

 4. Test Driven Development

   - My project was completed using TDD throughout.
 My coverage metrics are at 100% for this project.
-  -

 5. Version Control

-  -I completed my project using two branches.
+  - I completed my project using two branches.
 One, for the actual coding of the project, and the other for reconfiguring the work and refactoring the code.
 I did not do a good job on commiting my work though.

 - Overall, I would say that this would be a passing project because I followed the guidelines and submitted a working project.
 I faltered on some of the version control, but made up for that with solid code.